achhag/academic/_pages/about.md

 <a href="https://www.ifo.de/en/cesifo/cesifo-homepage" target="_blank" rel="noopener noreferrer">
 CESifo Research Network
 </a>,
-and a Guest Researcher at the
+and a guest researcher at the
 <a href="https://www.pik-potsdam.de/en" target="_blank" rel="noopener noreferrer">
 Potsdam Institute for Climate Impact Research
 </a>.
 I was a visiting scholar at the University of Bologna,